St. Alban's, Newfoundland and Labrador

-Heritage and history
+History

-The economy in both town and area has historically been based on trading and logging when first settled in the mid-1800s, then named Ship Cove, with name changed to Saint Alban's in 1915 and in 1964, St. Alban's became incorporated as a town.
-Today the major town and area industries include hydro generation and aquaculture.
+The economy of the town and surrounding area has historically been rooted in trading and logging, dating back to its founding in the mid-1800s By the English explorer Barnabus John Lambert.
+Originally known as Ship Cove, The name was changed to Saint Alban's in 1915, and in 1964, Saint Alban's was incorporated as a town.
+Today, the major industries in the town and area include hydro generation and aquaculture.
 The town consists of 1,189 residents and is the largest in Bay d'Espoir area.

 St. Alban's and area has emerged as the centre for the growing aquaculture industry and hydro generation remains an integral part of the area's economy.
-The town is home to an Aquaculture Development Centre and Aquatic Fish Health Laboratory, a 58,000 square foot fish hatchery, aquaculture manufacturing and service firms, processing plant, and many offices associated with the foregoing.
+The town is home to an Aquaculture Development Centre and Aquatic Fish Health Laboratory, a 58,000 square foot fish hatchery, aquaculture manufacturing and service firms, processing plant, and many offices that support these facilities.
 The aquaculture industry in the town and area in 2013 exceeded a production value of $200 million (nearly 20% of the total value of the seafood industry of Newfoundland and Labrador).

 The Hydro Generation Site in the area is the largest on the island of Newfoundland and provides 2,650 GWh annually.
 The seven generating units produce a rated output of 604 MW.
 Both industries are very predominate to the local economy.